zekabass/IonicRecepiesApp/README.md

 # Ionic Recipes App
 Ionic3/Angular5 mobile app.

-You can se Live DEMO with
+You can see Live DEMO with
 https://ionicframework.com/pro/view

 Id of the app is **4083d92d**